OWASP/owasp-mastg/tests/android/MASVS-STORAGE/MASTG-TEST-0001.md

 - Analyze data storage in the source code.
 - Be sure to trigger all possible functionality in the application (e.g. by clicking everywhere possible) in order to ensure data generation.
 - Check all application generated and modified files and ensure that the storage method is sufficiently secure.
-    - This includes SharedPreferences, SQL databases, Realm Databases, Internal Storage, External Storage, etc.
+    - This includes `SharedPreferences`, databases, Internal Storage, External Storage, etc.

-In general sensitive data stored locally on the device should always be at least encrypted, and any keys used for encryption methods should be securely stored within the Android Keystore.
-These files should also be stored within the application sandbox.
-If achievable for the application, sensitive data should be stored off device or, even better, not stored at all.
+**NOTE:** For MASVS L1 compliance, it is sufficient to store data unencrypted in the application's internal storage directory (sandbox).
+For L2 compliance, additional encryption is required using cryptographic keys securely managed in the Android KeyStore.
+This includes using envelope encryption (DEK+KEK) or equivalent methods, or using the Android Security Library's [`EncryptedFile`](https://developer.android.com/reference/androidx/security/crypto/EncryptedFile)/[`EncryptedSharedPreferences`](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences).

 ## Static Analysis